RECORD CHANGER SIZE SENSING

 METHOD HOW IT WORKS RECORD ORDER REQUIRED SAMPLE CHANGER PHOTO

-Record Underside Scan The arm moves toward the center of the turntable, and than rises to touch the stack.
-There are two special wheels on top of the arm and a feeling edge.
+Record Underside 3-Size Scan The arm moves toward the center of the turntable, and then rises to touch the stack.
+A smooth feeling surface is on top of the arm with a feeling edge.
 The pickup arm swings back and forth like a pendulum, moving farther out each time.
-If the feeler touches the edge of the bottom record of the stack, the feeling stops.
-The arm swings out and the record drops.
-Then the arm moves in to play the record.
-If no record is found, automatic shutoff occurs.
-The use of a slipclutch allows odd-sized records to be played.
-12" to 6" can be intermixed in any order in the stack.
+The feeling stops if the feeler touches the edge of the bottom record of the stack.
+The pickup arm then pushes the record off the spindle ledge.
+Then the arm moves to play the record.
+Automatic shutoff occurs if the overarm is down, leaving the arm at the center of the record.
+3 sizes can be intermixed in any order in the stack.

 Sample is